 - Use detection methods such as qPCR to avoid planting into R. panacis – infested soil.

-2) Cylindrocarpon destructans – detection in soil using qPCR
+2) Cylindrocarpon destructans – the cause of ‘disappearing root rot’ and ‘ginseng replant decline’ can be detected in soil using qPCR

 Cylindrocarpon destructans f.sp. panacis (Ilyonectria radicicola) causes disappearing root rot of ginseng and is likely responsible for a replant decline that limits repeated use of land for ginseng production (Kernaghan, Reeleder, and Hoke 2007)(Reeleder, Roy, and Capell 2002)(Jang et al 2010).